 Computer: As a general guideline, a computer three years old or less is best.
-It should be running at least Windows XP, Vista, Windows 7, Windows 8, or Mac OSX.
+It should be running at least Microsoft Vista, Windows 7, Windows 8, or Mac OSX.
+(Note: Windows XP is no longer supported by Microsoft and is not recommended.)
 We recommend using a standard laptop or desktop computer.
 We do not currently recommend using tablets and smart phones as a primary station for taking online courses.
 Mobile devices use "apps" which may not be able to display or run some online course content and resources.

 Internet Access: A satellite, DSL, or cable connection or higher is best.
 Dial-up connections are not recommended, and will be problematic.
 If you rely on your employer's Internet connection, be aware that firewall restrictions and policies may exist that prevent you from accessing all or part of your course, using our online tools.

-Web Browser: For PC users, we require the Internet Explorer, Firefox, or Google Chrome browsers.
+Web Browser: For PC users, we require the Internet Explorer 10+ Firefox, or Google Chrome browsers.
 We recommend that you install multiple browsers to use as options.
 For Mac users, we recommend using Firefox, Google Chrome, or Safari browsers.

 Additional Software or Plug-ins: Depending on your course and instructor, you may have to purchase software.
 Contact the instructor for this info, or look at the course description page located on the SBCC course schedule page.